CplNathan/hass_local_openai_llm/README.md

 - Parallel tool calling requires support from both your model and inference server.
   - In some cases, control of this is handled by the server directly, in which case toggling this will not have any result.

+## Retrieval Augmented Generation (RAG) with Weaviate

+Retrieval Augmented Generation is used to pre-feed your LLM messages with related data to provide contextually relevant information to the model based on the user input message.

+This integration supports connecting your Agent to a Weaviate vector database server.
+Once configured, user messages to the Agent will be queried against the Weaviate database first, and the result data pre-emptively injected into the current conversation as contextual data for the Agent to utilise in their response.

+### Weaviate Configuration

+### Agent Configuration

+### Notes

+- Only the current generations user message is queried in the database, no prior user messages are included

 ## Additional

 Looking to add some more functionality to your Home Assistant conversation agent, such as web and localised business/location search?
 Check out my [Tools for Assist](https://github.com/skye-harris/llm_intents) integration here!